msolefonte/tww2-vco2-main/docs/factions/high-elves/README.md

 	* Destroy factions
 	    * Clan Eshin, Hag Graef
 	* Raze or sack Black Crag
-	* Build 3 of the following buildings:
-	    * Tower of Mages, Sanctuary of Asuryan, Dragon Keep, Ithilmar Smith, Handmaidens, Warded Walls, Amphitheatre, Seaport
-	* Build the Purified Graves of the Dragons
+	* Build the Purified Graves of the Dragons and a Dragon Keep
     * Own at least 5 of the following units:
-        * Sun Dragon, Silverpelts (RoR), Phoenix Guard, Dragon Princes, Star Dragon, Fireborn (RoR), Keepers of the flame (RoR), Sisters of Avelorn, Court Guards (RoR), White Lions of Chrace
+        * Sun Dragon, Moon Dragon, Star Dragon, Dragon Princes, Fireborn (RoR), Gordinar, Champion of the Flame, Ymwrath the Eternal, Lamoureux the Frozen Breath, Bruwor Protector of Life, Shackolot the Calamity
 * **Long Victory Conditions**:
 	* Complete 5 Missions
 	* Conquer, ally with or assimilate all provinces of Ulthuan